General Chemistry · Unit 03

 3.3 The Nuclear Atom: Protons, Neutrons, and Electrons

 The modern atom has a tiny, dense nucleus containing protons and neutrons, surrounded by electrons in a much larger region of space.
+Those electrons occupy structured energy levels and orbitals rather than a random blur, and that organization becomes the focus of Unit 04.
 The nucleus is extremely small compared with the full atom, which is why Rutherford's results mattered so much.

 Comparison of the three main subatomic particles with their symbols, charges, masses, and locations.